How to stop being a people pleaser: 5 tips to say no

 5. Embrace your unf*ckwithable mindset

-Founder of Mindvalley, Vishen defines the concept of being unf*ckwithable as truly being at peace and in touch with yourself.
-Additionally, nothing anyone says or does bothers you and no negativity can touch you.
+Founder of Mindvalley, Vishen, defines the concept of being unf*ckwithable as truly being at peace and in touch with yourself.
+Additionally, nothing anyone says or does bothers you, and no negativity can touch you.

 Vishen suggests that one way to develop your unf*ckwithable mindset is to set your self-fueled goals (which are goals that act as anchors in your life.)
 Self-fueled goals give you unlimited power and motivation to continue creating the life of your dreams.

-And bottom line of creating a strong mindset where no one can mess with you is focusing on nurturing the love you have for yourself.
+And the bottom line of creating a strong mindset where no one can mess with you is focusing on nurturing the love you have for yourself.
 Self-love is an effective remedy for giving yourself the love you may require from others.

 Discover the Next Level You